Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Proof of Theorem

-Furthermore, we modify the approach in \cite{Bash-Bosonic} to analyze the order of the number of covert information bits.
 The lemma below provides an achievability result for the transmission over a memoryless quantum channel, regardless of covertness.
-The derivation is based on a \emph{position-based} coding scheme, where each message is associated with $n$ entangled pairs and Bob uses sequential decoding on the output and the entanglement resources for each message consecutively \cite{wilde2017position,Bash-Bosonic} (see proof of Lemma 1 in \cite{Bash-Bosonic}).
+For every $\rho,\sigma\in\mathscr{S}(\mathcal{H})$, define the second and fourth moments of the quantum relative entropy,